Advice levels

 The military restricts and, in some cases, bans the movement of civilians and vehicles.

-You need permission to cross borders off the main sealed roads.
-This includes at borders with Libya, Sudan, Israel and parts of the Sinai.
+You need permission to cross borders on the main sealed roads, including at the borders with Libya, Sudan, Israel and parts of the Sinai.
 Get permission from the Travel Permits Department of the Egyptian Ministry of the Interior.

 If, despite our advice, you plan to cross from Egypt into the Gaza strip: